 Thinking ‘bout the things that might have been

 It’s a dirty rotten shame

 Virtually all failures in human relationships and interactions can be traced to our failure to choose to respond to life as it is in the present moment.
 Failing to live life consciously, we are not aware of the truth of what is really happening with other individuals and indeed between collectives including intra-religious (Shia and Sunni) conflicts, inter-religious (Jewish and Moslem) violence, ethnic cleansing (Hutus and Tutsis in Rwanda), and international disagreements (Russia and the U.S.).
-Failure to “give in” and the lack of awareness inherent in accepting a P-B worldview has virtually all of humanity participating in the creation of a “dirty rotten shame.”
+Failure to “give in” or even consider compromise, and the lack of awareness inherent in accepting a P-B worldview, has virtually all of humanity participating in the creation of a “dirty rotten shame.”

 People walking up to yah